Do you want to start a nursing career? Read our guide and find out exactly what you need to know and do to become a nurse in the UK.

 We Help You Specialise

 At TTM Healthcare UK we are recognised for our work in specialist fields.
-We place Nurses who are trained and experienced in very specific modalities – from endoscopy and MRI or CT scan work, to working in private care homes.
+We place Nurse Practitioners who are trained and experienced in very specific modalities – from endoscopy and MRI or CT scan work, to working in private care homes.
 This means our clients can bank on very specialised people with finely-honed skill sets in different areas – while our Nurses are able to grow their careers in their chosen field of expertise.

 We offer assistance with your Revalidation

 As a registered Nurse or Midwife in the UK, you are required to ‘Revalidate’ every three years with the Nursing and Midwifery Council (NMC).
 This requires you to prove to the NMC that you remain fit to practice.
 This process was introduced in 2015 to make sure Nurses keep up to date in their professional practice, develop new skills and understand the changing needs of patients over time.